Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Reset
 - [ ] Retrieve.

 ### A friend tells you he is being charged $100 a month to host his WordPress website, and you tell him you can move it to AWS for him and he will only pay a fraction of that, which makes him very happy.
-He then tells you he is being charged $50 a month for the domain, which is registered with the same people that set it up, and he asks if it’s possible to move that to AWS as well.
-You tell him you aren’t sure, but will look into it.
+He then tells you he is being charged $50 a month for the domain, which is registered with the same people that set it up, and he asks if it's possible to move that to AWS as well.
+You tell him you aren't sure, but will look into it.
 Which of the following statements is true in regards to transferring domain names to AWS?

-- [ ] You can’t transfer existing domains to AW
+- [ ] You can't transfer existing domains to AW
-- [x] You can transfer existing domains into Amazon Route 53’s management.
+- [x] You can transfer existing domains into Amazon Route 53's management.
 - [ ] You can transfer existing domains via AWS Direct Connect.
 - [ ] You can transfer existing domains via AWS Import/Export.